markkukuismin/gap-com/README.md

 ![GroundTruthGraph](https://user-images.githubusercontent.com/40263834/83129166-0f210a80-a0e5-11ea-8ecf-44fb45ef64ea.png)

-In this example, the graphs selected using the reference distribution resampling or the reference graph resampling are the same.
+In this example, the graphs selected using the reference distribution resampling or the reference graph resampling are the same because the gap-com statistic is maximized with the same tuning parameter value.

 ```r
 huge.plot(HugeSolutionPath$path[[gapLambda$opt.index]])